English Language Arts Grades 11-12 (2023)

 This lesson helps students learn about the judicial system through simulating a real court case involving student free speech rights.
 In addition to learning about how the Supreme Court operates, students will explore how the Supreme Court protects their rights, interprets the Constitution, and works with the other two branches of government.

-• Storm Lake Discussion Guide on the Importance of Local Journalism
+Storm Lake Documentary Discussion Guide on the Importance of Local Journalism

-This guide serves as a companion for adult learners and community members viewing the PBS documentary Storm Lake, a film about the struggles of sustaining local journalism and shows what these newsrooms mean to communities and American democracy overall.
-The guide has three main components: pre-viewing, during viewing and post-viewing activities.
+This viewing guide serves as a companion for the PBS documentary Storm Lake, a film about the struggles of sustaining local journalism that shows what these newsrooms mean to communities and American democracy overall.
+The guide has three main components: pre-viewing, during viewing, and post-viewing activities.
+It includes a variety of questions and activities, and can be completed whole class, individually, or with small groups.
+The documentary Storm Lake is rated PG and can be accessed at https://www.pbs.org/video/storm-lake-g2qhfw/

 After completing the lessons in this unit, students will be able to summarize the contents of the First Amendment and give examples of speech that is protected by the Constitution and speech that is not protected by the Constitution.